Coignet Stone Company Building: Facade

 The Coignet Building was designed as a two-story structure with a raised basement.
 A parapet atop the facade made the building appear as being almost three stories high.
 Both the eastern elevation on Third Avenue and the northern elevation on Third Street are decorated.
 The basement is made of a continuous concrete structure and is wider than the upper stories to reduce settlement into the ground.
 The first and second stories are made of concrete blocks.
 According to an 1874 rendering, a low fence was to surround the lot, while the parapet was to be designed with carved urns and letters, but whether these features were built is not known.

 On the eastern and northern elevations, the facade consists of three vertical bays.
 Horizontal entablatures run above both the first and second stories.
 On both Third Avenue and Third Street, the center bay contains a stoop with curved sidewalls, leading up to an entrance underneath an Ionic-style portico.
 The outer bays on the northern and eastern elevations are flanked by quoins.
 On the first story, the outer windows are composed of round-arched windows topped by ornate keystones.
 On the second story, all three windows on both sides are flanked by fluted vertical pilasters.
 The center window on either side is square-headed, with a curved pediment containing a central keystone, while the outer windows are round-arched, with decorative lintels atop them.
 According to the 1874 rendering, there were supposed to be decorative panels between the Third Avenue entrance and either of the outer bays, although it is unknown if that was built.

 On the western elevation, there are four bays.
 The northernmost bay (closest to Third Street) contains arched window openings identical to those of the outer bays on Third Avenue and Third Street.
-The other three bays have simple wall surfaces, as well as arched windows on the first floor; however, only one of these bays has a second-floor arched window.
-On the southern elevation, there are two bays, both with arched windows, as well as a simple wall surface.
+The other three bays have simple wall surfaces, as well as arched windows on the first floor; only one has a second-floor arched window.
+On the southern elevation are two bays, both with arched windows, as well as a simple wall surface.